 If there’s no place nearby that sells vegan sushi, you can always roll your own.
 When it comes to cooking something a bit exotic, no meal is simpler to prepare than vegan nori rolls.

 You’ll need sushi rice, veggies, nori, and a sushi rolling mat.
 Once you get the knack of it, nori rolls are one of the simplest gourmet-leaning meals you can make.
 YouTube is full of instruction videos for making vegan sushi.
 Here’s a terrific introductory video that covers the basics, and shows you three varieties perfect for your first attempts.
 And here’s a longer video showing more ambitious and labor-intensive variations.

 Making nori rolls at home offers the perfect opportunity to experiment with the vegan fish products that have recently been introduced.
-Ocean Hugger Foods makes a product called “Ahini” that’s made from tomatoes, yet has a texture and flavor profile shockingly similar to the priciest (and often endangered!) tuna.
+Ocean Hugger Foods makes a product called Ahimi that’s made from tomatoes, yet has a texture and flavor profile shockingly similar to the priciest (and often endangered!) tuna.

 Half of what makes sushi special is its accompaniments.
 At home or in restaurants, try eating slices of pickled ginger and sipping some cold Japanese beer between pieces.
 Note that store-bought pickled ginger contains artificial sweeteners or red dye, so read labels and opt for a gourmet brand.
 Japanese-style lager beers, not surprisingly, are the perfect accompaniment to nori rolls.
-Asahi’s ubiquitous flagship beer sold in silver cans is a great choice.
+Asahi’s ubiquitous flagship beer sold in silver cans is a delicious vegan choice.

 For further reading, check out our Vegan Cooking Guide and our Guide to Vegan Japanese food.